Standard Cat Spay/Neuter Pricing

 After Surgery for Your Cat

 Pick up time for cats is 4:45 pm.
-Late arrival could result in a late fee charge.
+Late arrival will result in a late fee charge.

 Please read the instruction sheet you receive when you pick up your pet; it has specific information about your pet’s surgery.
 If you have questions, call us at 860-206-7922.
 For your pet’s safety, please read and follow these instructions.
 We cannot be held responsible for a client’s failure to follow these instructions: